 “This is for Allah,” the men shouted as they carried out the attack, according to witnesses quoted by British media outlets.

 The latest terror attack comes just two weeks after twenty-two people were killed in a terrorist bombing in Manchester.
 That attack occurred outside a crowded arena following a concert by American pop star Ariana Grande.
-Prior to that attack, four people were killed in a on the streets of London in another terror attack involving a vehicle.
+Prior to that attack, four people were killed on the streets of London in another terror attack involving a vehicle.

 The survivors of these attacks – and the family and friends of those who lost their lives – continue to be in our prayers.
 But May is right – we’re having to say that too often.